 Whether your company’s decision-makers already support your SEO initiatives or you need to get them to sign-on, it’s critical for your team to compile a list of recommendations or a game-plan for your SEO strategy.
 This step is a vital part of SEO planning because it provides your business with a foundation.

-When you create your SEO recommendations or plan, you want to answer the following questions:
+When you create your SEO website strategy, you want to answer the following questions:

 - What do you want to accomplish with SEO?

 - What is the expected value or impact of your SEO strategy plan?